pilvijo/pilvijo/README.md

 💞️looking to collaborate on issues related to digital services, making world a better place to live.

-📫 contact me how ever it feels suitable to you.
+📫 contact me however it feels suitable to you.

 <!---
 pilvijo/pilvijo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.